List of NFL career rushing touchdowns leaders

-This is a list of National Football League (NFL) running backs by total career rushing touchdowns.
-This list includes all running backs with at least 75.
+This is a list of National Football League (NFL) players by total career rushing touchdowns.
+This list includes all players with at least 75.

 Emmitt Smith is the all-time leader with 164.
 He also leads in postseason touchdowns with 19.

-Cam Newton and Josh Allen are the only quarterbacks on this list.
+Cam Newton and Josh Allen are the only quarterbacks on this list; the rest are running backs.

 Players with at least 75 touchdowns

 Emmitt Smith has the most rushing touchdowns with 164.